EKIVANC/ClosestPairProblem/README.md

-# ClosestPairProblem
+# ClosestPairProblem - Solution with KD Tree

-# Summary of the solution
+# Solution Approach

 # The asymptotical running time of the algorithm